-The second North Carolina (ACR–12) was laid down 21 March 1905 by Newport News Shipbuilding and Dry Dock Co., Newport News, Va.; launched 6 October 1906; sponsored by Miss Rebekah Glenn, daughter of the Governor of North Carolina; and commissioned at Norfolk 7 May 1908, Captain William A. Marshall in command.
+The second North Carolina (Armored Cruiser No. 12) was laid down on 21 March 1905 by Newport News Shipbuilding and Dry Dock Co., Newport News, Va.; launched on 6 October 1906; sponsored by Miss Rebekah Glenn, daughter of the Governor of North Carolina; and commissioned at Norfolk, Va., on 7 May 1908, Captain William A. Marshall in command.

 In the years before World War I, North Carolina trained and maneuvered in the western Atlantic and Caribbean and participated in ceremonial and diplomatic activities.
 Highlights included attending centennial celebrations of the independence of Argentina (May-June 1910) and Venezuela (June-July 1911); carrying the Secretary of War for an inspection tour of Puerto Rico, Santo Domingo, Cuba, and the Panama Canal (July-August 1911); and bringing home from Cuba bodies of the crew of Maine for their final interment in Arlington National Cemetery.

-As war began in Europe, North Carolina departed Boston 7 August 1915 to protect Americans in the Near East.
+As war began in Europe, North Carolina departed Boston, Mass., on 7 August 1915 to protect Americans in the Near East.
 After calling at ports of England and France, she cruised constantly between Jaffa, Beirut, and Alexandria, her presence a reminder of the might of the still neutral United States.
-She returned to Boston 18 June 1915 for overhaul.
+She returned to Boston on 18 June 1915 for overhaul.

 When the United States entered World War I, North Carolina sailed north to escort troop transports plying between Norfolk and New York.
 Between December 1918 and July 1919, she brought men of the AEF home from Europe.
-Renamed Charlotte 7 June 1920 so that her original name might be assigned to a new battleship, she decommissioned at Puget Sound Navy Yard, Bremerton, Wash., 18 February 1921.
-Her name was struck from the Navy List 15 July 1930, and she was sold for scrapping 29 September 1930.
+Renamed Charlotte on 7 June 1920 (so that her original name might be assigned to a new battleship) she was decommissioned at Puget Sound Navy Yard, Bremerton, Wash., on 18 February 1921.
+Her name was stricken from the Navy List on 15 July 1930, and she was sold for scrapping on 29 September 1930.

-The name North Carolina was assigned to BB–52, laid down at Norfolk Navy Yard 12 January 1920.
-However, work was halted 8 February 1922 under terms of the Washington Treaty for the Limitation of Naval Armaments, and the battleship’s uncompleted hull sold for scrapping 25 October 1923.
-Her name was struck from the Navy List 10 November 1923.
+The name North Carolina was assigned to Battleship No. 52, laid down at Norfolk Navy Yard on 12 January 1920.
+Work was halted on her on 8 February 1922, however, to comply with the terms of the Washington Treaty for the Limitation of Naval Armaments, and the battleship's uncompleted hull sold for scrapping on 25 October 1923.
+Her name was stricken from the Navy List on 10 November 1923.